-This bread pudding recipe is a great pick for those who are looking for a hassle-free weekend breakfast.
+This bread pudding recipe is a great choice for those looking for a hassle-free weekend breakfast.

-It takes very little effort to prepare.
-All you have to do is mix all the wet ingredients together, add it to the bread, and bake.
+This recipe takes the bare minimum of effort to prepare.
+You only have to mix all the wet ingredients together, add these to the bread, and bake.

-But first, here are some interesting facts about this bready sweet treat.
+But first, here are some interesting facts about this satisfying, sweet treat.

 What Is Bread Pudding?

-You can also make savory bread pudding by using only egg, milk, heavy cream, butter, and salt.
-Toppings such as ham, cheese, or caramelized onions are a great addition to the pudding— making it delicious and wholesome.
+You can also make savory bread pudding using only egg, milk, heavy cream, butter, and salt.
+Toppings such as ham, cheese, or caramelized onions are great additions to the pudding, making it delicious, satisfying, and wholesome.

-Although bread pudding is a dessert, we’ve decided to turn it into breakfast or brunch.
-It’s perfect for on the weekends as it requires hardly any effort and can ease your sweet tooth as well.
+Although bread pudding is most often served as a sweet dessert, we decide to turn it into a breakfast or brunch option here.
+This adaptation is perfect for the weekend, as it requires hardly any effort to make and can satisfy your sweet tooth as well.

 Is This Bread Pudding Recipe Healthy?

-As mentioned, bread pudding contains mainly bread, dairy products, and sugar.
+As mentioned, bread pudding contains mainly bread, dairy products, and sweetener.
 This means that it is full of calories, carbohydrates, saturated fats, and added sugars.

 That being said, there are ways to make it a bit healthier than it sounds:

-- Limit the amount of added sugar: we cut down on sugar as much as we can.
-The pudding has enough sugar to be sweet and delicious without exceeding your recommended added sugar intake.
+- Limit the amount of added sugar: We cut down on sugar as much as we can.
+Our pudding has enough sugar to be sweet and delicious without exceeding your recommended added sugar intake.

-- Pay attention to sodium: although the recipe doesn’t have any salt, there is still sodium in the bread.
+- Pay attention to sodium: Although this recipe doesn’t have any salt, there is still sodium in the bread.
 It would be best to keep the sodium level to a minimum and leave out the salt.

-- Add fresh fruits: we’re only using apples for today’s recipe, but you can also use other types of fresh fruits.
-Try adding strawberries, blueberries, raspberries, and peach to add more fiber and micronutrients to your bread pudding.
+- Add fresh fruits: We only use apples in this recipe, but you can use other types of fresh fruits.
+Try adding strawberries, blueberries, raspberries, or peach to add flavor, fiber, and micronutrients to your bread pudding recipe.

-- Add nuts: nuts are a great source of fiber and protein.
-Both of which can slow down the sudden rise of blood sugar levels when having sweets for breakfast.
+- Add nuts: Nuts are a great source of fiber and protein.
+Both can slow down the otherwise sudden rise of blood sugar levels when having sweets for breakfast.